Build, Test and Deploy

 SamplePoJo pojo = response.getBody(SamplePoJo.class)

-Testing Kotlin suspend functions is challenging.
+Testing Kotlin suspend functions may be challenging.
 However, testing suspend function using events is straight forward because of loose coupling.

 Let's do a unit test for the lambda-example's FileUploadDemo function.
 Its route name is "hello.upload".